wencharmwang/RSS3-Wiki/src/README.md

 If you have any questions, you can find us on [GitHub](https://github.com/NaturalSelectionLabs/RSS3) [Discord](https://discord.com/invite/aGuwzF2hW4) [Telegram](https://t.me/rss3_en) or [Twitter](https://twitter.com/rss3_).
 We'll be happy to help!

-RSS3 and its affiliated network is open and permissionless - If you are using RSS3 for your project, we would be delighted if you [let us know](https://github.com/NaturalSelectionLabs/RSS3/issues/21).
+RSS3 and its affiliated network are open and permissionless - If you are using RSS3 for your project, we would be delighted if you [let us know](https://github.com/NaturalSelectionLabs/RSS3/issues/21).
 We will provide technical or operational assistance if you need it.

 ## Ecosystem